The Ferryman, Royal Court

 Exciting moments include The Undertones’ classic “Teenage Kicks” blasting away the nostalgic tones of traditional tunes, the arrival of a remarkably placid baby, a pecking goose and a ruffled rabbit, Aunt Patricia’s stern Republican dictats, Tom Kettle’s larger-than-life eccentric characterization, a generous family meal, a rebel song, Aunt Maggie’s visions of the future and her intuition that banshees are gathering, and even a poem from Sir Walter Raleigh.
 There’s a lovely baggy, outlandish quality to the writing.
 In the background are the great IRA hunger strikes of 1981 and Margaret Thatcher’s intransigence.
 This fuels the grim determination of the older IRA members, and the ideological fury of the teens.

 As the story lurches towards its tragic ending, sprawling a bit over its more than three hours of running time, you have plenty of opportunity to pick holes in the fabric of this magnificent edifice.
 You might wonder about why Butterworth spends so much time first talking up, and then subverting, the image of the stereotypical Irish countryside drama, setting his play in a large kitchen and constantly whipping the carpet from beneath any clichés that arrive for tea.
 You might consider whether the world of the play is meretricious, like Martin McDonagh’s Hangmen, pandering to all our worst ideas about terrorists, glorifying violence and quaint rural communities.
+At its worst, it’s as false as feck.
 Although the portrait of Quinn, Mary and Caitlin is deeply sympathetic, as are the pictures of the youngest children, who are full of laughter, there’s a cruel streak in the play and its ending offers a counsel of despair.
 Its politics are nihilistic, and women play second fiddle to the men.

 Typically, Butterworth plays up the community element of rural life: here the Carney family is attractively eccentric, lovable even, and — despite modernity — they maintain a link with past rituals and past political beliefs.
 A mild glow of nostalgia hangs over their life, although at the centre of things there is a canker, a juicy worm in the bud.
 The triangle of Quinn, Mary and Caitlin introduces an emotional darkness into this appealing world, with guilt, almost a parody of Catholic guilt, gnawing away at the main characters.
 And, as with so many of Butterworth’s plays, the man of the moment turns out to be self-destructive, his masculinity in crisis and his reaction to adversity suicidal.
 The message of the play is, in the end, hardly life affirming.